Science Kids - Bringing Science & Technology TogetherScience for Kids

 Galileo Galilei

-Italian scientist Galileo not only developed telescopes but also used them to make revolutionary observations about our solar system, discovering new objects like the moons that orbit Jupiter.
+Italian scientist Galileo developed telescopes and used them to make revolutionary observations about our solar system, discovering new objects like the moons that orbit Jupiter.

 Charles Darwin